 Our Hormones Affect the Way We Sleep

 For both men and women, changes in hormone levels can make a big difference in terms of sleep.
-For instance, the dramatic drop in progesterone that occurs just before a woman starts her period, affects the body’s ability to control temperature, which can reduce the amount of REM (deep/dreaming) sleep enjoyed per night.
-In contrast, progesterone rise significantly during the first trimester of pregnancy, which explains why women can feel so sleepy, even during the day time.
+For instance, the dramatic drop in progesterone that occurs just before a woman starts her period affects the body’s ability to control temperature, which can reduce the amount of REM (deep/dreaming) sleep enjoyed per night.
+In contrast, progesterone rises significantly during the first trimester of pregnancy, which explains why women can feel so sleepy, even during the day time.

 The same occurs with men; as they age, testosterone levels can drop, resulting in poorer quality sleep.

-Finally, when men and women alike are stressed, and cortisol levels remain at a constant high, their heart rate and blood pressure tends to rise, and it can be very difficult to feel relaxed enough to fall asleep or remain asleep without tossing and turning.
+Finally, when men and women alike are stressed, and cortisol levels remain at a constant high, their heart rate and blood pressure tend to rise, and it can be very difficult to feel relaxed enough to fall asleep or remain asleep without tossing and turning.